HCESrl/it.hce.microframework/readme.md

 }
 ```

-`name` will be the Blade accessible variable
+`name` will be the internal name of the component
 `componentName` is the component's directory name in the filesystem
 `dataSet` is the loadding model

-*You can load a component more that one time*
+*You can load a component more that once, just give it a different name*

 The JSON should follow this Schema:
 ```